chinanwu/chinanwu.github.io/README.md

 - Add a skills section
 - Download pdf resume
 - Hobbies?
 Do people want to see that?
+- Make JSON file of resume stuff, so its not all in the code

 ### Tools
 Some tools I used when creating this site: